Smithright/sys-admin-scripts/dataworks-architecture/dataworks-tech-stack-outline.md

-# Smithright DataWorks - Core Architecture Outline
+# Smithright DataWorks - Core Technology Stack Outline

 System Functions:
     - Scalable infrastructure for developing, hosting, testing, managing, delivering, and migrating secure & performant data pipelines to and for a fleet of clients.